Education in Kosovo: History

 After 1968, the foundation of Albanian-language educational institutions continued.
 In 1969, the Albanian University of Pristina was opened.
 Texts and teaching materials were imported from Albania, as part of an agreement between the University of Tirana and that of Pristina in 1970.

 In 1981, the University of Pristina consisted of 75 per cent ethnic Albanians out of the 47,000 students attending it.
 During the late 70s and early 80s the economic situation in Kosovo and Yugoslavia was worsening.
 Furthermore, negative discrimination of students based on ethnicity led Albanian students of the University of Pristina to organize a massive protest on March 11, 1981, known as the Student Protests of 1981.
 As a result of violent student riots, restrictions in the education of Albanians were imposed again.
 As a result of this protest, the previous agreement between Albania and Kosovo, to exchange educational materials, ended and Serbo-Croatian books started to be translated in Albanian to fulfil the needs of the university.
 Further, students, teachers and professors who participated in these protests were expelled, thus resulting in more than 260 students and more than 210 teachers/professors expelled.

 During the period of abolition of Kosovo's autonomy (1989–1990), education in Kosovo faced further changes.
 A new curriculum concentrated more in covering Serbian culture and history and that made Serbo-Croatian a compulsory subject in Kosovo high schools was adopted in 1990.
 Further, students who wanted to enter secondary schools had to pass a Serbian language test.
 As a result, after 1992, there were left only Albanian-language elementary schools while in secondary schools and Pristina University Serbian was the only language of instruction.

 In the 1990s, Kosovars established a parallel education system as a temporary solution to the situation created during that period.
 Around 300-450,000 students boycotted the state educational institutions and attended the parallel Albanian-language private schools.
-For a period of more than six years, Albanian-Kosovar students attended parallel primary and secondary schools and were unable to attend University as they were neither allowed to enter nor attend the University or Pristina.
+For a period of more than six years, Albanian-Kosovar students attended parallel primary and secondary schools and were unable to attend university as they were neither allowed to enter nor attend the University of Pristina.
 These private/parallel schools were located in mosques, private houses, garages, etc.